 My friend Sue invited me to her sister-in-law Nicolle's birthday pool party, and it was a potluck so I decided to bring dessert.
 I had just made this classic cheesecake earlier in the week, so I was still in a cheesecake-making mood. :) But I wanted to make something hand-held and easy to eat, so I made mini raspberry marbled cheesecakes!

-I used a recipe from Martha's "Cupcakes" book, the same recipe for the mini cheesecakes I made here, which started with making a graham cracker crust in the bottom of each cupcake liner.
+I used the same recipe for the mini cheesecakes I made here, which started with making a graham cracker crust in the bottom of each cupcake liner.

 Once the crust had baked up golden brown and cooled, I quickly whipped up the cheesecake filling, and then poured them over the crusts.